Bingo-choco/Community-detection/README.md

+:bulb: The latest and final version of this algorithm is in

 # Community-detection
 use [spark+scala] to implement CPM(Cluster Percolation Method):smiley:
 As we konw, the CPM algorithm has three steps on the whole, but I have made a little alteration for the dataset and my project.